 Phone: (352) 373-6441

-A bill may be introduced into the Senate by Sen. Kempthorne on Tuesday Sept 16th.
+A bad bill was introduced into the Senate by Sen. Kempthorne (S 1180).
 Kempthrone’s bill would lead to the demise of the strength and effectiveness of the ESA, including the use of Turtle Excluder Devices by shrimpers.
 Conservation organizations have been left out of the descussion of this bill.
 A bill that completely undermines Rep. Miller’s benefical Endangered Species Recovery Act (HR 2351, see below for more information about the benefits of HR 2351) that is in the House right now!

 The White House (202) 456-1414

 Bruce Babbitt (202) 208-7351

 Your Senator (202) 224-3121 (swtichboard) and make sure they do not support Kempthorne’s anti-ESA bill (S 1180) and instead support HR 2351 in the Senate.

 Your Representative (202) 244-3121 (switchboard) and get them to cospnsor HR 2351.

 Information on Rep. Miller’s HR 2351 Bill:

 Many of you may be aware that members of Congress have been heatedly debating the merits of the Endangered Species Act (ESA) for several years.
 Supporters of the ESA, including conservation groups like the Sea Turtle Survival League, have argued that the Act needs to be strengthened to better protect species and their habitat.
 Those on the other side have argued, among other things, that the ESA is a waste of taxpayer money and that it interferes with private enterprise.
 During the last several years, a handful of bills have been introduced before Congress that would have severely weakened protection for endangered species in the United States.
 Thankfully, none of these bills has passed, but there are already new bills being proposed that would “gut” the ESA.